sirfoga/pygce/README.md

 # PyGCE

-*A tool to export your data from Garmin Connect, written in Python 3.*
+*A tool to export, save, and analyze your Garmin Connect data*

 ## Install